 These three terms have special meanings when used in the Petroleum Restoration Program.
 Proper use of these terms greatly enhances program understanding.
 The definitions are:

 Facility - "Facility" means a nonresidential location containing, or that contained, any underground stationary tank or tanks which contain hazardous substances or pollutants and have individual storage capacities greater than 110 gallons, or any aboveground stationary tank or tanks that contain pollutants which are liquids at standard ambient temperature and pressure and have individual storage capacities greater than 550 gallons.
-This subsection shall not apply to facilities covered by Chapter 377, or containers storing solid or gaseous pollutants, and agricultural tanks having storage capacities of less than 550 gallons [Subsection 376.301(15), F.S.].
+This subsection shall not apply to facilities covered by Chapter 377, or containers storing solid or gaseous pollutants, and agricultural tanks having storage capacities of less than 550 gallons.
+See Subsection 376.301, F.S. for more information.
 In other words, the Facility is the location where the storage system is or was.

 Site - "Petroleum contamination site" means any contiguous land, sediment, surface water or groundwater area upon or into which a discharge of petroleum or petroleum products has occurred or for which evidence exists that such a discharge has occurred [Subsection 62-780.200, F.A.C.].
 In other words, the Site is the full extent of the contamination, regardless of property boundaries.